-Fieldwork: These field trips could be affected by the ongoing economic consequences of Covid-19.
-A one day trip into Auckland City, local field work and a two day field trip to Waitomo.
+Fieldwork: Feld trips: A one day trip into Auckland City, local field work and a two day field trip to Waitomo.
+A one day farming systems field trip.

-Course Contributions: \$20.00 for transport for the Auckland field trip (estimated) and \$110.00 for the two day Waitomo field trip (estimated).
+Course Contributions: \$25.00 for transport for the Auckland field trip (estimated). \$120.00 for the two day Waitomo field trip (estimated). \$25.00 (estimated) for a farming field trip.